tleppertbio/UCSC/README.md

 When column 5 ",<NON_REF>" there can be multiple alternate alleles, the best alternate is the highest value of GT
 A possible future modification: check the AD is > DP_min_val, use DP instead of individual AD
 For the alternate allele, check the DP and GQ pass the user criteria, if not print 'n'
-For the alternate allele, check the alternate allele is only one base (no inserts allowed!)
+For the alternate allele, check the alternate allele is only one base (no inserts allowed!), skip if multiple bases.

-Check to see if this is a bad call, this occurs when column 9 is 'GT:GQ:PL' - there is no read depth, print 'n'
+Check to see if this is a bad call, this occurs when column 9 is 'GT:GQ:PL' - there is no read depth, skip this position.

 Specifically for C. auris
 At the start of each chromosome the header '>SRR#_chrom#' is printed in the .maple file.
-If you are using this code for another organism, then the number of chromosomes and the
-size of each chromosome will need to be altered, this is hard coded.
-The chromosome length
-is tracked at end of a chromosome, the increment will be 0 - not 1, do not advance the counter to the base after the end of the chromosome.
+At the end of the chromosome, the position counter is advanced to the base after the end of the chromosome.

 Date of project 9/2/2025
 Version of project v 1.0